-An Eye-Watering Stint on Spanish shores
+An Eye-Watering Stint on Spanish shores for R9

-It was a few days preceding Halloween, October 26th to be exact.
+It was a few days preceding Halloween, October 26th, to be exact.
 Ronaldo would make sure it was a nightmare experience for Valencia.
 The goals, in terms of excellence and precision, rise in class with each finish.
-His first saw him pick the ball up 35-yards from goal.
+His first saw him pick the ball up 35 yards from goal.
 He took a few slow dribbles while gradually advancing the ball.
 All is calm.
 Except Ronaldo has the ball.

 Fool me Twice

-The build-up play was capped off with a hard, low, weak footed drive into the bottom right-hand corner.
+The build-up play was capped off with a hard, low, weak-footed drive into the bottom right-hand corner.
 It was the epitome of a striker’s goal.

 What happened next was sublime.
 Ronaldo took the ball and drove.
 He soared past the first player like he wasn’t there, leaving the defender in his wake.
 Then, he ran.
-It was, in the words of the ex-Real Madrid forward, Jorge Valdano, akin to a ‘herd’ running at the defence.
+It was, in the words of the ex-Real Madrid forward Jorge Valdano, akin to a ‘herd’ running at the defence.

-He ran towards the backtracking defenders, and made something out of nothing.
-He took a slight touch to the left to set the defenders up and in a flash, touched the ball forward and hopped through the gap.
+He ran towards the backtracking defenders and made something out of nothing.
+He took a slight touch to the left to set the defenders up and, in a flash, touched the ball forward and hopped through the gap.
 The defenders ran into each other.
 Ronaldo was gone, and the ball was in the corner of the net.
 Ronaldo had destroyed Valencia.
-The buck-toothed boy from Brazil had made a mockery of a team who had given Barcelona a run for their money and had beaten Real Madrid.
+The buck-toothed boy from Brazil had made a mockery of a team that had given Barcelona a run for their money and had beaten Real Madrid.
 This is what Ronaldo did.
 This is what he was capable of, something out of nothing, pure destruction.

 Jaws drop at SD Compostela

 The shirt drag prompted Ronaldo to trap the ball with his studs so the next evil-doer would not steal his possession.
 He flew right by the man, and away he went.
-A simple trap and shift lost his two cynical defenders, away he went.
+A simple trap and shift lost his two cynical defenders, and away he went.
 So far, he had taken four defenders out of the game.

-Like Glue in Barcelona
+Like Glue for Ronaldo in Barcelona

 Barcelona’s assistant head coach ran around the touchline in jubilance at what he had just seen.
 What Ronaldo had just done was unlike anything before him in football.
-It’s hard to compare it to any goal beforehand, or any that followed it.
+It’s hard to compare it to any goal before or any that followed it.

 Ronaldo’s one season in Spain during his pomp set the standard for the elite that would grace La Liga years later.
 Are they as good as Ronaldo?
-He was the first player, in the words of ex-Barcelona player and treble-winning coach Luis Enrique, to normalise ‘seeing Messi dribble past six players, but not then.
+In the words of ex-Barcelona player and treble-winning coach Luis Enrique, he was the first player to normalise ‘seeing Messi dribble past six players, but not then.
 Ronaldo was a beast.’

 The ‘Brazilian Ronaldo’: Nazario at Inter Milan

 Ronaldo had a choice of a few clubs following his dispute with Barcelona.
-The world of football wanted him, but only a select number were willing to make the world record bid for the striker.
+The football world wanted him, but only a select number were willing to make the world record bid for the striker.
 Inter Milan would pip Lazio and Rangers in their transfer hunt.
 A £25m deal saw Ronaldo Nazario head to Inter Milan.
 The blue half of Milan had coveted Ronaldo since his time in Brazil.
 After losing him to Barcelona the summer before, they were not about to let him slip through their fingers again.

 Inter stumped up the money, and the greatest player in the world took the flight from Catalonia to Milan, joining the toughest league in the world.

-£380 million and worth every penny
+£380 million and worth every penny to Inter Milan

 Hitting the ground running